Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Function return type

-By default functions can return any possible variable type.
+By default functions can return any possible variable type, or none.

-To improve code readability and enforce a further check on the function return type, it's possible to specify a specific return type in function definitions via return type specifiers **`func myfunc() $type`**.
+To improve code readability and enforce a further check on the function return type, it's possible to specify a specific return type in the function definition via return type specifiers **`func myfunc() $type`**.

 The return type specifiers are optional.
+For functions that do not return any value, **`void`** can be specified as function return type.

 The variable type **`var`** is always accepted for all return types as the values are dispatched at runtime.